In this blog post I'll show you how to calculate a simple RSA private-/public-key pair.

 First of all you need to know that each key (the public-key and the private-key) consists of 2 parts.
 The first part is different in each key, the second is equal in both.
 So let's start calculating!

-Warning: The encryption in this tutorial has a very low security level, because of the low values of p
+Warning: The encryption in this tutorial has a very low security level, because of the low values of p and q!
+To improve the security level choose higher primes.

 -